codecentric/computer-vision-drone/doc/stream-bebop-video-with-python-opencv.md

 >>> hello world
 ```

-Then we have this snippet to connect to the drone and enable video streaming:
+Then we have this snippet to connect to the drone and enable video streaming.
+You have
+to have node-bebop installed (see https://github.com/hybridgroup/node-bebop):

 ```python
 import execjs